warpcode/nanorc/README.md

 ### Varying support for nanorc features

-The build process will automatically removes any [nanorc] commands that it detects to be unsupported by the installed version of nano.
+The build process will automatically remove any [nanorc] commands that it detects to be unsupported by the installed version of nano.
 It will do this at the feature level where possible (e.g. undo/redo support) or otherwise make a best guess based on the version number.